 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Recent Balance of State Continuum of Care planning efforts have focused on chronic and NH Balance of State unsheltered homelessness and youth homelessness.
-This Annual Action Plan addresses Continuum of Care Continuum of Care homelessness through funding of regional homeless shelters services and facilities Continuum of Care projects, as well as homeless prevention activities such as weatherization assistance and youth employment services.
-This report analyzes landlord screening tools for selecting tenants and suggests Opening the Door: Family Housing Fund, improvements to increase ability for lower-income and vulnerable individuals to obtain Tenant Screening and Housing Justice tenancies.
-This Annual Action Plan addresses these issues via the Community Selection Center Development Coordinator participation in and advisement to the Tri-City Mayor Homelessness Task Force and its fidelity committee.
-U.S. Department of This report discusses natural hazard mitigation measures, including inland flooding issues HUD Community • and funding sources.
-This Annual Action Plan addresses natural hazard mitigation needs Resilience Toolkit Housing and Urban Development through incorporating an analysis of potential natural hazards and mitigation measures Development for all CDBG-funded projects in the grant application stage.
-Strafford Metropolitan Strafford Regional This report discusses transportation needs planning in the Strafford County region, Transportation Plan Planning Commission including roads and bridges maintenance, as well as bicycle and pedestrian paths.
-This TransportationFlair Flaming Commission Annual Action Plan addresses transportation needs through funding of sidewalk projects.
-This report discusses homelessness and affordable housing deficits in New Hampshire.
-Council on Housing NH Governor Council This Annual Action Plan addresses these needs through funding for homeless shelter Stability Strategic Plan on Housing Stability services, homeless supportive services, and affordable housing projects such as weatherization services.
-NH Commission on NH Governor This action plan discusses substance use disorder prevention, treatment, and recovery Alcohol and Other Commission on needs within New Hampshire.
-This Annual Action Plan addresses these needs through Drugs Plan Alcohol and Other CDBG and municipal funding for mental health supportive services and SUD treatment Diugsriaii Drugs and recovery services.
+Recent Balance of State Continuum of Care planning efforts have focused on NH Balance of State Continuum of chronic and unsheltered homelessness and youth homelessness.
+This Annual Continuum of Care Action Plan addresses homelessness through funding of regional homeless shelters Care services and facilities projects, as well as homeless prevention activities such as weatherization assistance and youth employment services.
+This report discusses natural hazard mitigation measures, including inland flooding HUD Community U.S. Department of Housing and issues and funding sources.
+This Annual Action Plan addresses natural hazard Resilience Toolkit Urban Development mitigation needs through incorporating an analysis of potential natural hazards and mitigation measures for all CDBG-funded projects in the grant application stage.
+Council on Housing This report discusses homelessness and affordable housing deficits in New Council on Housing NH Governor Council on Housing Hampshire.
+This Annual Action Plan addresses these needs through funding for Stability Strategic Stability homeless shelter services, homeless supportive services, and affordable housing Plan projects such as weatherization services.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+NH Commission on NH Commission on Alcohol and This action plan discusses substance use disorder prevention, treatment, and Alcohol and Other Other Drugs Plan NH recovery needs within New Hampshire.
+This Annual Action Plan addresses these Governor Commission on Alcohol needs through CDBG and municipal funding for mental health supportive services Drugs Plan and Other Drugs This and SUD treatment and recovery services.